zubbihawk1/infactopedia/src/content/about/index.md

 ---
-title: "I’m John Doe, A content writer based in LDN, Currently at Bookworm"
+title: "We are InFactopedia, A content writer based in LDN, Currently at Bookworm"
 meta_title: "About"
 image: "/images/author.png"
 draft: false